seraphemeral/PublicStaffingPatternsGU/README.md

 https://www.guampdn.com/news/uog-board-approves-22-salary-raises-for-classified-workers/article_2584304c-5e90-11ee-b603-1b546ab5cd0f.html

 ## Approach
-A Python script was used to parse salary data from the public staffing patterns PDF files to convert to Excel.
+1. A Python script was used to parse salary data from public staffing patterns PDF files to convert to Excel.
+2. This Excel data was used to ingest into a Power BI dashboard for visualizations presented in our project report.

 ## Done
 - University of Guam (2014-2020)